🚚 How to migrate to Kirby Tips & tutorials

 The config.php

-General Kirby configuration settings and configuration settings for plugins go into /site/config/config.php.
+General Kirby configuration settings, configuration settings for plugins as well as custom configuration settings go into /site/config/config.php.
 The config file contains a return statement with an array of config options:

 /site/config/config.php